Mark Pryor: Agriculture

 Senator Pryor was consistently opposed to proposed cuts to conservation, rural development, agriculture research, nutrition, and forestry programs.
 In 2014, as Chairman of the Subcommittee on Agriculture, Rural Development, Food and Drug Administration, and Related Agencies, he wrote the $20 billion annual spending legislation that allocates funds for agriculture programs.
 Pryor secured a legislation within the 2014 Farm bill to allow domestic forestry products to be recognized by USDA as biobased, ensuring such products can be used by the federal government and can be sold as a greener alternative to consumers.

 Through the annual budget process, Pryor helped allocate more than $125 million to advance research in forestry, specialty crops, animal science, wetland management, aquaculture and weather management.

 Pryor also worked closely with Senator Boozman to advance agricultural and food law research by allowing institutions such as the National Agricultural Law Center to enter into partnerships with private industry.

 Estate tax

 In June 2006, Pryor voted against repeal of the federal estate tax.
 In 2013, Pryor and Senator John Boozman were credited by Arkansas Farm Bureau president Randy Veach for their opposition to President Obama's plan to raise the estate tax.
 Pryor co-sponsored a bill that would implement a one-year extension on current estate tax rates.
 The bill did not pass.
 In 2008 Pryor voted against expanding the pool of people exempt from the estate tax.

 Health care

-Pryor voted for the Affordable Care Act (Obamacare) in December 2009, and later voted against the Health Care and Education Reconciliation Act of 2010.
+Pryor voted for the Affordable Care Act (Obamacare) in December 2009.
+He later voted against the Health Care and Education Reconciliation Act of 2010.